-Where Pacesetter has provided landscaping, the inspection is automatically requested, and the homeowner does not need to arrange anything.
+- If Pacesetter has provided landscaping, the inspection is automatically requested, and the homeowner does not need to arrange it.

-For further clarification on our seasonal process, please refer to our Frequently Asked Questions button below.
-Do not hesitate to contact us by email (email@example.com) or by telephone (780-733-7357) at any time!
+For further clarification on our seasonal process, please contact us by email at email@example.com or by telephone 780-733-7357

 The Landscaping Process

 SOME QUESTIONS YOU MIGHT HAVE ABOUT YOUR NEW LANDSCAPING, GRADING, AND THE DEPOSIT PROCESS…